muratk5n/thirdwave/en/tweets/2022/week27.md

 Centrist Democrats caused this whole mess by inflaming culture wars, then not being able to fight it, were hammered, the current SCOTUS is the result of that.
-But it cld be a sign of desperation too, pols could find a working political setup at the federal level, so they resorted to these secondary issues, measures (and were pummeled by them, making the system look like a joke -the country who fought for abolishing slavery cannot guarantee basic freedoms to half of its
+But it cld be a sign of desperation too, pols could not find a working political setup at the federal level, so they resorted to these secondary issues, measures (and were pummeled by them, making the system look like a joke -the country who fought for abolishing slavery cannot guarantee basic freedoms to half of its